 - Designate the assignment as graded or ungraded.
 Only graded assignments appear in the gradebook.

 - Use the Rich Content Editor to format text, to link to outside web resources and files uploaded to Canvas, or to add images, embedded video, and equations.

-- Set the value (points, percentage, complete/incomplete, etc.) for graded assignments.
+- Set the point value (possible points, percentage, complete/incomplete, etc.) for a graded assignment.

 - Determine how students will submit turn-ins: by upload, via text entry, etc.

 Published assignments will appear appear in assignments, as well as syllabus and course calendar.
 The assignment will appear on the students’ dashboard and in the "Upcoming Assignments" sidebar a week before the assignment is due; a week after, the assignment will appear in "Past Assignments."
 Canvas will also notify students.

 You can edit the assignment, but be aware that, once students have submitted work, some details are not changeable.

 Assignments offer a number of advanced features.

 - Availability dates can make an assignment accessible to students only between certain dates.

 - Grade assignments by point, percentage, complete/incomplete, GPA scale, or letter grade.
 Currently, letter grades are derived from percentages utilizing Grading Schemes and cannot be shown to students separately from a numeric score.
 (We don't recommend applying a scheme to the total grade.)